 Homeowners Want More Space

 In most metro areas there’s really not a lot of room for expansion.
 Properties in the Poconos offer more opportunity to spread out and enjoy a little bit of privacy.
 It offers a chance to look at the beautiful scenery instead of staring at your neighbor’s siding.
 On top of that, many of today’s floor plans are designed to create a feeling of more space inside the home as well (check out our great selection of floor plans here).
+For many, the space around the house is as important as the space within the walls.
+In the Poconos, the sights and sounds of nature surround homeowners.
+It’s not so crowded and cramped.
+There’s room to relax.

 A Slower Pace of Life